JonathanWThom/Doctor-Finder/README.md

 ## Known Bugs

-_You must refresh the page after it loads in order for it to be functional.
-There is a bit of a wait after it reloads while the API info is fetched.
+_You must refresh the page for the button to work, then there is a several second delay once you hit "Get Started" before the fields show up, due to the API loading._

 ## Setup/Installation Requirements